colobas/colobas.github.io.site/posts/umap-notes.md

 this time I decided to scan the notes I took while going through [this awesome write-up on how UMAP works](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html).

-Please bear gn mind I'm not rigorous at all with this, as the goal was more to gain intuition than to give a formal account of this.
+Please bear in mind I'm wasn't rigorous at all with this, as the goal was more to gain intuition than to give a formal account of this.
 Please do read the link I pointed to above, it's a really good read.